RupankarCh/my-notes/Cloud Computing/readme.md

 - **AWS DynamoDB**: A fully managed, serverless key-value and document **NoSQL database that delivers single-digit millisecond performance at any scale**.
 - **Azure Cosmos DB**: Microsoft's **globally distributed, multi-model database service**.
 It **supports several popular NoSQL APIs including MongoDB, Cassandra and Gremlim**.
 - **Google Cloud Firestore**: A flexible, scalable **NoSQL document database for mobile, web, and server development**.

+# Load Balancing:
+servers that forward internet traffic to multiple servers downstream.

+## Why to use
+- Spread load across multiple downstream instances
+- Expose a single point of access (DNS) to your application
+- Seamlessly handle failures of downstream instances
+- Do regular health checks to your instances
+- Provide SSL termination (HTTPS) for your website
+- High availability across zones